Esemesek/movie-manager/README.md

 * Adding comments is available in movie details
 * All data is persisted and saved in elasticsearch

+# Prerequisites
+* Your machine is running Linux
+* Node version 8 or later
+* Docker version 18.05.0-ce or later
+* Docker-compose version 1.21.2, or later

 # How to run application?
 ```shell
 # Clone repository